TimurIpatko/Machine-Idle/README (1).md

 ## Documentation

-I did it as you can see from the logo in the PYTHON programming language I didn't do it alone, thanks
+I did it as you can see from the logo in the PYTHON programming language.
-Adil and Evgenia
+I'm not alone, thanks to Adil and Eugene

 ## Commands